 - Supply/advertise/promote land, interests in land or business/investment opportunities.

-Whether your organisation is directly sending such marketing messages or authorising another organisation to do so, your organisation has to ensure that such messages are not sent to Singapore telephone numbers registered with the DNC registry.
+Whether your organisation is directly sending such marketing messages, causing the message to be sent or authorising another organisation to do so, your organisation has to ensure that such messages are not sent to Singapore telephone numbers registered with the DNC Registry.

 Organisations sending marketing messages to Singapore telephone numbers will need to: